anna-filou/anna-filou.github.io/en/about.md

 I want to do good in the world.
 I don’t feel I have yet.

-All sorts of projects excite me, but the ones I crave are those that’ll help people: software that makes your life easier, apps that brighten your day, websites that advocate for social issues…
+All sorts of projects excite me, but the ones I crave are those that’ll help others: software that makes your life easier, apps that brighten your day, websites that promote equal rights.

 ### What else?

 I love sketching out concepts for apps I'd want to use.
-That's the next area I want to explore professionally as well.
+That's also the next area I’m exploring professionally.

 Online, I hang out on [Product Hunt](https://www.producthunt.com/@anna_0x) (more than I probably should), read comics, watch anime, go down rabbit holes of all sorts, and learn how to build things for the web.